crtorreg/bioimage.io/docs/contribute_models/tutorials.md

 # Tutorial for contributing models
 **Note: only PyTorch and TensorFlow models are supported at the moment.
 We are working on alternative model formats such as ONNX.**

-For contributing models, it is needed to (1) generate the model, (2) upload the model to Zenodo, (3) wait for the Bioimage Model Zoo approval and respond to the potential issues that can appear.
+For contributing models, it is needed to (A) generate the model, (B) upload the model to Zenodo, (C) wait for the Bioimage Model Zoo approval and respond to the potential issues that can appear.
 All these steps are explained below.

 <p align="center">
 <img src="https://github.com/crtorreg/bioimage.io/blob/crtorreg-patch-1/docs/contribute_models/contribute_model.png" align="center" width="1000"/>
 </p>

-## Model generation
+## A. Model generation

 1. Generate your model and check (1) that it is supported by the BioImage Model Zoo and (2) it is compatible with at least one of the consumer software.
 Check it [here](https://github.com/bioimage-io/spec-bioimage-io/blob/master/supported_formats_and_operations.md).
 There are two ways to generate this model depending on the user type.
    - For most users, the model package can be generated from compatible software tools (e.g. zerocost notebooks, Fiji plugin etc.)